MultiCraft/repixture/manual_generator/content/manual.md

 * <kbd>Select item in hotbar</kbd>
 * <kbd>Zoom</kbd> (only works in Creative Mode)

 All keys do what they say.
 The <kbd>Jump</kbd> and <kbd>Sneak</kbd> keys also move you up and down in liquids and blocks that can be climbed, as usual.
-Note there’s a Minetest setting `aux1_descends` that can alter this behavior.
+Note there’s a Luanti setting `aux1_descends` that can alter this behavior.

 For clarity, here’s what happens if you use the <kbd>Place</kbd> or <kbd>Punch</kbd> key: